Physics-50/Module-1/docs/week2.md

 -------------------

-+ How many data points would you need to take in order for any effect due to changing mass to be larger than your random uncertainty?
+*A factor to consider when making an experimental plan:* How many data points would you need to take in order for any effect due to changing mass to be larger than your random uncertainty?

 #### Miniquestion: How Many Trials